cysouw/diathesis/text/c02_structure.md

 b.
 Ich dränge dir ein Abo auf.
 :::

-Finally, an incidental diathesis is attested with the verb *rauben* 'to rob' [@next], see [@sec:preverb-dative-accusative-genitive].
+Finally, an idiosyncratic diathesis is attested with the verb *rauben* 'to rob' [@next], see [@sec:preverb-dative-accusative-genitive].
 When this verb is changed to *berauben* 'to rob' then two case changes happen simultaneously: first a dative-to-accusative change (*dich* becomes *dir*) and second an accusative-to-genitive change (*das Buch* becomes *des Buches*).
 This is thus an example of a remapping pattern ~~[OBJ › OBJ › OBJ]~~.
-However, note that the chain dative-to-accusative-to-genitive suggests a combination of promotion and demotion, alike to a full applicative.
+However, note that the chain dative-to-accusative-to-genitive suggests a combination of promotion and demotion, alike to other object exchanges.

 ::: ex
 ~~Double case change [OBJ › OBJ › OBJ]~~